Joint Employment Equity Committee (JEEC)

 Role of committee members:

-- Participate in the development of health and safety policies and programs;
+-Participate in the development of health and safety policies and programs;

-- Deal with matters raised by members and those referred to it by a work place committee or health and safety representative;
+-Deal with matters raised by members and those referred to it by a work place committee or health and safety representative;

-- Participate in the development and monitoring of a program for the prevention of work place hazards, according to regulations, that also provides for the health and safety education of employees;
+-Participate in the development and monitoring of a program for the prevention of work place hazards, according to regulations, that also provides for the health and safety education of employees;

-- Participate in inquiries, studies, investigations and inspections as it considers necessary;
+-Participate in inquiries, studies, investigations and inspections as it considers necessary;

-- Monitor data on work accidents, injuries and health hazards;
+-Monitor data on work accidents, injuries and health hazards;

-- Participate in the development and monitoring of a program, if any, for the provision of personal protective equipment, clothing, devices or materials;
+-Participate in the development and monitoring of a program, if any, for the provision of personal protective equipment, clothing, devices or materials;

-- Participate in the planning of the implementation, and in the actual implementation, of changes that may affect health and safety, including work processes and procedures.
+-Participate in the planning of the implementation, and in the actual implementation, of changes that may affect health and safety, including work processes and procedures.

-The H & S policy committee has access to all government and employer reports, studies and tests relating to the health and safety of employees.
+The H&S policy committee has access to all government and employer reports, studies and tests relating to the health and safety of employees.
 It can request from the employer any information it considers necessary to identify existing or potential hazards with respect to materials, processes, equipment or activities in any of the employer’s work places.

 Applicants are encouraged to check the Article 77 of the Collective Agreement and Part II of the Canada Labour Code (CLC).

-National Transmission Health and Safety Subcommittee
+National Transmission Health and Safety Subcommittee (not currently seeking members)

 The CBC Branch of the Canadian Media Guild is looking for representatives from members in the Transmission Department to serve on the National Transmission Health and Safety Subcommittee.